MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/FAQ-journey.md

 ### Is there a recommended upgrade path for Skype for Business Online?

-Plan your journey from Skype for Business Online to Teams at [https://aka.ms/SkypetoTeams](https://aka.ms/SkypetoTeams) where we document various scenarios that outlines the steps required to get from Skype for Business Online to Teams.
-For additional information on the upgrade paths supported and recommendations, see [https://aka.ms/SkypeToTeamsWizard](https://aka.ms/SkypeToTeamsWizard).
+Customers are encouraged to plan your journey from Skype for Business Online to Teams leveraging the planning guidance and resources at [https://aka.ms/SkypetoTeams](https://aka.ms/SkypetoTeams) to identify and implement the upgrade path that best meets your organization’s needs.

 ### Where can I learn more about coexistence modes in the Microsoft Teams admin center?